Navigating permanent underdetermination in dark energy and inflationary cosmology: State of play in modern cosmology

 Yet, where inflation truly shines is its account of cosmic structure.
 Inflation generically predicts that quantum fluctuations in the scalar field should produce slight deviations from uniformity, and that these scalar perturbations should be approximately adiabatic, Gaussian, and scale-invariant.
-Primordial perturbations matching this description have been confirmed by the \textit{Planck} satellite, and it is these perturbations that source the large-scale structure seen today in the late-time universe \cite{Planck:2018vyg, Planck:2018jri}.
+Primordial perturbations matching this description have been observed, and it is these perturbations that source the large-scale structure in the late-time universe \cite{Planck:2018vyg, Planck:2018jri}.

 In addition to these scalar perturbations, inflation is also expected to produce tensor perturbations, with their amplitudes and power spectra being denoted, $A_s$ and $A_t$, and $\mathcal{P}_s$ and $\mathcal{P}_t$, respectively.
 As mentioned above, the amplitude and power spectra of the scalar fluctuations have been measured; however, the tensor fluctuations (i.e.\ primordial gravitational waves) still elude detection and are one of the primary targets of ongoing and future cosmological probes.
 Crucially, the dynamics of individual inflationary models generally give predictions for the ratio of the amplitudes of scalar and tensor perturbations, as well as for the scale-dependence of the scalar fluctuations.
 Thus, inflation is characterized primarily by two observables, the tensor-to-scalar ratio $r$ and the scalar spectral index $n_s$: